 Note that separate application information is required for General Financial Grants and for Graduate and Undergraduate Film School Grants.
 See these links for specific application requirements.
 YOU MUST COMPLETE AND SUBMIT THE ONLINE APPLICATION FORM, and include it with the actual submitted application.
 If you have problems printing the form, please request a preprinted form from [email protected].

 Please submit two copies of your organization's completed application form and proposal narrative and one copy of the other required attachments.
 You may also submit one copy of any other items (brochures, videos, etc.) that you feel may support your application.

 Because the HFPA Trust's resources are limited, we are not able to fund all the worthy applications received.
 Unfortunately, some applicants may be declined regardless of their individual merit.

-For inquiries regarding the HFPA Trust's Grants program, contact our HFPA Grants Consultant at [email protected] or (310) 657-1731.
+For inquiries regarding the HFPA Trust's Grants program, contact our HFPA Grants Officer at [email protected] or (310) 657-1731.